 Eric Nidiffer has over 15 years of leadership experience in the family and youth education and rehabilitation services arena.
 With a passion to help those in need and a heart fixed on building technological platforms that truly make an impact on society, Eric has been in active leadership in Non-Profit, Technology and Faith-Based organizations for over 20 years.
 Faith, Family, Community, and Innovation are the cornerstones of his life with St. Louis Cardinals baseball somewhere mixed in.
 Between Speaking, Writing, and Managing the Growth of SPIRIT, Mr. Nidiffer continues to look for technological answers for some of the most difficult and problematic issues the Country is facing.
 As Co-Founder of SPIRIT, his goal has been and continues to be to see lives forever helped and changed as a direct result of the work being completed by the team at SPIRIT.

 Christina Cupp has over 20 years of customer service, human resources and management experience with a Bachelor’s Degree in Philosophy with a focus on Ethics.
 Christina worked closely with several governments and state agencies including the US Army Corp of Engineers, Mobile District, and the Alabama Historical Commission during her time as Laboratory Manager for an environmental and cultural resources firm.
 She also worked as an intake administrator in a doctor’s office helping those suffering from substance abuse.
-Christina leads our Help Desk ensuring our customers are provided with excellent service, support, and training.
+Christina helps get your organization up and running in SPRIIT and ensures excellent service, support, and training.